brandur/sorg/content/nanoglyphs-drafts/027-15-minutes.md

 title = "Red Rocks + 15 Minutes + K-sorted IDs"
 +++

+Readers -- it's been too long.
+Every time I send my "weekly" newsletter, I look at the timestamp of the last one, and, _TWO MONTHS?!?_ What the &@%#¥?!?
+How is that even possible?!
+All I can say in my defense is that here in California we have no seasons.
+Sometimes it's hard to gauge the passage of time.

+This week: Colorado, shallow tech stacks, and some ID follow up from last time.
+It's been a while so I'll give you my obligatory reminder that if you probably did sign up to get this newsletter (even if it was a while ago), but in case you want out, you can always [unsubscribe in one click](%unsubscribe_url%).

+---

 I spent the last couple of weeks in Denver.
-On my last day there I walked through various Lakewood parks, down [Dinosaur Ridge](https://en.wikipedia.org/wiki/Dinosaur_Ridge), and up to the [Red Rock Amphitheatre](https://en.wikipedia.org/wiki/Red_Rocks_Amphitheatre).
+On my last day there I walked through various Lakewood (Denver west) parks, down [Dinosaur Ridge](https://en.wikipedia.org/wiki/Dinosaur_Ridge), and up to the [Red Rock Amphitheatre](https://en.wikipedia.org/wiki/Red_Rocks_Amphitheatre).
 Maybe the most unique concert venue on Earth, its first rock-and-roll show is considered to be from The Beatles, on tour in '64, which also notably was the only show in the United States that wasn't sold out.

 In '71, a five-year ban was enacted on rock shows there after a thousand rabid fans showed up to a sold-out show for Jethro Tull ... without tickets.
 After being denied entry, they charged police and started lobbing rocks at them.
-Police responded by discharging tear gas at the gate crashers, which accidentally had the misfortune of being lifted by the wind, carrying over the hills, and right into the amphitheatre and stage.
-Since then, Red Rocks has been played by thousands of acts including The Grateful Dead, U2, and even The Blues Brothers, which were apparently a real band before being a Hollywood blockbuster franchise.
+Police responded by discharging tear gas at the gate crashers, which proceeded to be accidentally lifted by the wind, carried over the hills, and land right into the amphitheatre and stage.
+But since the ban was lifted, Red Rocks has been played by thousands of acts including The Grateful Dead, U2, and even The Blues Brothers, which were apparently a real band before becoming a Hollywood blockbuster franchise.

 I never got to see the inside of place.
 After walking 20 km through Colorado hills without doing enough advanced research, I arrived sweaty, dusty, and dehydrated, only to be told that they'd just shut down to prepare for the night's show.
 I was informed by the lady watching the gate that I could still buy a ticket, but that the event was for an unenviable genre called "electronic dance music" (this explained why a parking lot in the middle of nowhere was full of burner lookalikes with hula hoops).
 With another 15 km of return still ahead of me and fast-dwindling water reserves, I had to decline, but promised to be back.

 But even with that disappointment, the area's rock formations (whose red-ness isn't exaggerated) are still a magnificent sight from the outside, and hiking up to them procures some of the best views.
-What a beautiful place.
+What a gorgeous place.

 <img src="/photographs/nanoglyphs/027-15-minutes/red-rock-landscape@2x.jpg" alt="The Red Rocks Amphitheatre and surrounding landscape" class="wide" loading="lazy">

-_(This shot from the other side gives you a much better idea of the scale of these monsters.
+_(This shot from the other side gives you a better idea of the scale of these monsters.
 The one on the right is "Ship Rock" which makes up one side of the amphitheatre.
 The park was previously named "Garden of the Titans", which is very apt.)_

 <img src="/photographs/nanoglyphs/027-15-minutes/rezz-rocks@2x.jpg" alt="Poster for Rezz Rock III" class="wide" loading="lazy">